Baylor vs. BYU NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Bears games this season feature an average total of 49.1 points, a number 1.1 points higher than Saturday's over/under.
+- The Bears and their opponents score an average of 49.1 points per game, 0.9 fewer than Saturday's total.

-- The 55.5 PPG average total in Cougars games this season is 7.5 points more than this game's over/under.
+- In 2021, games involving the Cougars have averaged a total of 55.5 points, 5.5 more than the set over/under in this contest.

 Baylor Stats and Trends

-- Baylor has played six games, with four wins against the spread.

-- This season, the Bears have two against the spread wins in three games as a favorite of 4.5 points or more.
+- The Bears have been favored by 6 points or more three times this season and have covered the spread in two of them.

-- Baylor's games this year have gone over the point total four times in six opportunities (66.7%).
+- Baylor's games this year have gone over the total in four out of six opportunities (66.7%).

-- When Baylor scores more than 20.5 points, it is 4-1 against the spread and 5-0 overall.
+- Baylor is 4-1 against the spread and 5-0 overall this season when the team puts up more than 20.5 points.

 - The Bears have turned the ball over four times this season, six fewer than the Cougars have forced (10).